 This sound has to be designed to communicate the most important informations pedestrians need to know about approaching vehicles, and also based on the architecture of the human hearing sense.

 Besides using specific sounds and frequencies to carry specific information, such as speed or steering.
 VOICE comprises an adaptive approach.
 By adapting to traffic situations, most of the traffic noise can be erased.
 The necessary information is already collected on board today, such as distance to the cars in front or behind, speed, environment through GPS location, intention of turning.
-The concept of using these informations leads to countless scenarios in which the noise pollution could be decreased dramatically:
+Machine learning technology makes it feasible to create a subtle yet precise language to communicate the accurately predicted driver intent to the right recipients.
+The concept of using these parameters leads to countless scenarios in which the noise pollution could be decreased dramatically:

 - using higher frequencies at night travel less far and won't disturb our sleep.
 Ultrasonic sound could be used to alert animals.